 Teenagers usually like to rebel or become experimental.
-They begin to gain more responsibility and chance at choosing what they spend their time doing, and how much they spend doing it.
+They begin to gain more responsibility and a chance at choosing what they spend their time doing, and how much they spend doing it.

 As teenagers grow into adults, they tend to mature out of addictive behaviors, but some do not.
 The reason why someone engages in a certain behavior or not is dependant on a few factors including:

-Engaging in various addictive behaviors, it often allows people to cope and feel better about whatever it is that they are going through.
+Engaging in various addictive behaviors, often allows people to cope and feel better about whatever it is that they are going through.
 This is especially true in the early stages of the addiction cycle.

-In other words, acting a certain way in situations all depends on various factors, including personality, environment, culture, socioeconomic status, etc. People tend to drink and take drugs to reduce tension, reduce inhibitions and self-awareness, and to escape from bad situations and negative emotions.
+In other words, acting a certain way in situations all depends on various factors, including personality, environment, culture, socioeconomic status, etc. People tend to drink and take drugs to reduce tension, reduce inhibitions and self-awareness, and escape from bad situations and negative emotions.
 Addictive behavior is also a result of the following contributing risk factors:

 When people engage in addictive behaviors they discover that it enhances their mood.
 Due to levels of neurotransmitters called dopamine and serotonin being released in the brain, individuals can start to see their mood changing.

 Often, when someone has an addictive personality and engages in certain behaviors, such as taking drugs and alcohol.
 The mood aspects of addictive behavior can also help with self-esteem or social image, and it can help people to cope with past trauma, such as physical or sexual abuse.